hikhvar/mqtt2prometheus/Readme.md

 The label `sensor` is extracted with the default `device_id_regex` `(.*/)?(?P<deviceid>.*)` from the MQTT topic `devices/home/livingroom`.
 The `device_id_regex` is able to extract exactly one label from the topic path.
 It extracts only the `deviceid` regex capture group into the `sensor` prometheus label.
+But multiple regex patterns are supported ant the topic will be probed for.
 To extract more labels from the topic path, have a look at [this FAQ answer](#extract-more-labels-from-the-topic-path).

 The topic path can contain multiple wildcards.
 MQTT has two wildcards: